hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step4-register.md

 - kubeless function deploy _fibonacci_ tells Kubeless to register a new function named fibonacci.
 The function will be accessible over the Web using this name.
 This doesn’t need to be the same as the function name used inside the code (this is instead specified using the --handler option).

 - --runtime python3.6 tells Kubeless to use Python 3.6 to execute the code.
-Other runtimes are available such as: Java, NodeJS, Ruby, PHP, Golang, .NET and Ballerina.
+Other runtimes are available such as: Java, NodeJS, Ruby, PHP, Go, .NET and Ballerina.
 You can also supply a [custom runtime](https://kubeless.io/docs/runtimes/) as a container.

 - --handler fibonacci.values tells Kubeless the name of the function to call inside the code module.
 You can see in the Python code above that the function is called values().